Disease/Disorder

 Subacute includes

-Following the rest period, pain-free range of motion should be established; exercises for strengthening can then be initiated.
-A throwing program is started after 1-2 weeks of strengthening and the athlete is allowed to return to full sport participation at about week 12.
+Includes ice and anti-inflammatory medications are the mainstays of symptom relief during the period of rest. - Following the rest period, pain-free range of motion should be established; exercises for strengthening can then be initiated.
+After 4 to 6 weeks of rest and 1 to 2 weeks of strengthening, a structured return to throwing program may be started with set limits to throws/pitches.
+12 The athlete is allowed to return to full sport participation at about week 12.
 The return to play protocol and time frame must be tailored to the athlete being mindful of position, skill, severity of injury, and recent progress.

-Chronic/stable includes
+Chronic includes

 - Secondary prevention and disease management strategies